7uperior/famlafl/docs/source/index.rst

    :alt: Academic Journals
    :target: https://www.pm-research.com/

-Praise for MlFinLab
+Praise for FAMLAFL
 ###################

 “Financial markets are complex systems like no other.
 Extracting signal from financial data requires specialized tools that are distinct from those used in general machine learning.
-The MlFinLab package compiles important algorithms that every quant should know and use.”
+The FAMLAFL package compiles important algorithms that every quant should know and use.”

 \- `Dr. Marcos Lopez de Prado <https://www.linkedin.com/in/lopezdeprado/>`_, Co-founder and CIO at True Positive Technologies; Professor of Practice at Cornell University